Assane N'Doye

 Died in 2019, Dakar, Senegal

-For nearly 40 years Assane N'Doye took part in numerous exhibitions in France and abroad, attracting collectors and institutions.
-The Angoulême Museum, the French Ministry of Culture, the Paris City Hall, the African American Museum in Los Angeles, the Cérès Franco Collection now have works by the painter in their collections.
-In 1990, as part of the Fulbright program, he was invited as artist in residence at the University of California at Los Angeles (UCLA).
-He settled and worked in Los Angeles until 2014, gaining recognition from the American public, collectors and art dealers.
+Over nearly 40 years, Assane N’Doye participated in numerous exhibitions in France and abroad, attracting collectors and institutions alike.
+His works are now in the collections of the Musée d’Angoulême, the French Ministry of Culture, the City of Paris, the African American Museum in Los Angeles, and the Cérès Franco Collection.
+In 1990, through the Fulbright program, he was invited as an artist-in-residence at the University of California, Los Angeles (UCLA), where he remained and worked until 2014, gaining recognition among American audiences, collectors, and galleries.